HEnquist/camilladsp/devices.md

 To help with finding the name of playback and capture devices, use the Windows version of "cpal-listdevices" program from here: https://github.com/HEnquist/cpal-listdevices/releases

 Just download the binary and run it in a terminal.
-It will list all devices with the names and parameters to enter in the configuration.
+It will list all devices with the names.
+The parameters shown are for shared mode, more sample rates and sample formats will likely be available in exclusive mode.